rfhb/ctrdata/README.md

     `c:\cygwin`.
 The installation needs about 160 MB disk space; no administrator credentials needed.

--   In macOS including up to 11 Big Sur, these are already installed;
-    🔔for macOS 12 Monterey and in case of errors, [`homebrew`](https://brew.sh/) can be used to install `php`.
+-   In macOS including 11 Big Sur, these are already installed; 🔔for macOS 12 Monterey and in case of errors, [`homebrew`](https://brew.sh/) can be used to install `php`.

 -   In Linux, these are usually already installed; tools for